[Emilia Romagna Villages] Compiano and its Castle

 Estimated reading time: 3 minutes

-In 1532 the Emperor Charles V proclaimed his principality, giving the new Prince in 1552 the chance to beat currency and half a century later, in 1595, Princess Maria Landi of Compiano married Ercole I Grimaldi, Lord of Monaco, whose son Onorato II, was the first prince of the Grimaldi dynasty in Monaco.
+In 1532, Emperor Charles V proclaimed a principality, granting the new Prince the right to mint his own money from 1552.
+And in 1595, Princess Maria Landi of Compiano married Ercole I Grimaldi, Lord of Monaco, whose son Onorato II, was the first prince of the Grimaldi dynasty in Monaco.

 Food & Wine

-The Compiano village is located about 76 km from the city of Parma and is reachable:
+Compiano is nearly 50 miles from the city of Parma and can be reached:

 By train: The nearest station is Borgo Val di Taro (5 miles away)

 By bus: The TEP company operates urban and rural services between Parma, Borgo Val di Taro and Bedonia.
 Get off at Compiano Ponte and take another bus towards Berceto, alighting at Compiano castle.